zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    objects are the same.

-   :o1: The first object.
+   :param o1: The first object.

-   :o2: The second object.
+   :param o2: The second object.

    :returns: True if *o1* and *o2* are equal.